 Our Guidelines for interpreters set out the conduct we expect of all Ministry-appointed interpreters in a hearing.
 They also explain court protocol.

-To be eligible to become an interpreter for the Ministry of Justice, you must have undertaken a criminal check within the last six months and notified us of any convictions.
+To be eligible to become an interpreter for the Ministry of Justice, you must have undertaken a criminal record check within the last six months and notified us of any convictions.

 To become an interpreter for the Immigration and Protection Tribunal, contact the Refugee Status Branch of Immigration New Zealand (MBIE)(external link).